portainer/portainer/README.md

 # Portainer

-Portainer is a web interface for the Docker Remote API.
+Portainer is a web interface for the Docker remote API.

 ![Dashboard](/dashboard.png)